A comprehensive resource for safe and responsible laser use

 A demonstration aircraft windscreen containing film that reflects 532 nm laser light

-Two major advantages are:
+For both proposals, two major advantages are:

 - The pilot does not have to do anything — the windows themselves protect the pilot.